segmentstream-com/segmentstream-com.github.io/_docs/integrations/yandex-metrica.md

 ---
 layout: page
 section: integrations
-title: "Yandex Metrica"
+title: "Yandex.Metrica"
 date: 2017-08-21 12:00:00
 order: 1
 ---

 In this section you will learn:
-* How to install the Yandex Metrica counter on the site.
+* How to install the Yandex.Metrica counter on the site.
-* How to set up goals and events in Yandex Metrica.
+* How to set up goals and events in Yandex.Metrica.
-* How to transfer the parameters of visits and users to Yandex Metrica.
+* How to transfer the parameters of visits and users to Yandex.Metrica.
 * How to connect the click map and Webvisor.
-* How to connect the e-commerce module in Yandex Metrica.
+* How to connect the e-commerce module in Yandex.Metrica.

-Yandex Metrica is a system for analyzing the behavior of users on your website.
-Integration with Yandex Metrica allows you to transfer segments to Yandex Direct for advanced targeting of your advertising.
+Yandex.Metrica is a system for analyzing the behavior of users on your website.
+Integration with Yandex.Metrica allows you to transfer segments to Yandex.Direct for advanced targeting of your advertising.

 ### Page contents
 ------